SeveralClouds/modern-devops-practices-course/topic-06-kubernetes-1/README.md

 # Kubernetes I
-*This topic will be split in two parts.*
+*This topic is split in two parts.*

 Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.